-(2) Leased selling square footage is retail space at our stores used to sell our products.
-Leased selling square footage excludes backrooms at retail stores used for storage, office space, food preparation, kitchen space or similar purpose, as well as exterior sales space located outside a store, such as courtyards, gardens and rooftops.
-Leased selling square footage for fiscal 2018 includes approximately 11,600 square feet related to two owned store locations.
-Leased selling square footage for fiscal 2017 includes approximately 4,800 square feet related to one owned store location.
+(1) Leased selling square footage is retail space at our retail locations used to sell our products.
+Leased selling square footage excludes backrooms at retail locations used for storage, office space, food preparation, kitchen space or similar purpose, as well as exterior sales space located outside a retail location, such as courtyards, gardens and rooftops.
+Leased selling square footage includes approximately 37,700 and 11,600 square feet as of fiscal 2019 and fiscal 2018, respectively, related to two owned retail locations.

-- (3) Total leased square footage as of February 2, 2019 includes approximately 16,100 square feet related to two owned store locations.
-Total leased square footage as of February 3, 2018 includes approximately 5,400 square feet related to one owned store location. - (4) Weighted-average leased square footage and leased selling square footage are calculated based on the number of days a Gallery location was opened during the period divided by the total number of days in the period. - (5) Retail sales per leased selling square foot is calculated by dividing total net revenues for all retail stores, comparable and non-comparable, by the weighted-average leased selling square footage for the period.
+- (2) Total leased square footage includes approximately 48,700 and 16,100 square feet as of fiscal 2019 and fiscal 2018, respectively, related to two owned retail locations. - (3) Weighted-average leased square footage and leased selling square footage are calculated based on the number of days a Gallery location was opened during the period divided by the total number of days in the period.

-The following list shows the number of retail Galleries and showrooms in each U.S. state, each Canadian province and in the U.K. where we operate as of February 2, 2019:
+The following list shows the number of retail locations in each U.S. state, each Canadian province and in the U.K. where we operate as of February 1, 2020:

-Location Store Location Store Location Store
+Location Count Location Count Location Count

 Alabama 1 Massachusetts 2 Tennessee 1

-Arizona 2 Michigan 1 Texas 9
+Arizona 2 Michigan 1 Texas 8

 California 20 Minnesota 1 Utah 1

 Colorado 2 Missouri 1 Virginia 2

 Connecticut 4 Nevada 1 Washington 1

 Florida 5 New Jersey 2 District of Columbia 1

 Georgia 2 New York 5 Alberta 2

-Illinois 3 North Carolina 2 British Columbia 1
+Illinois 3 North Carolina 1 British Columbia 1

 Indiana 1 Ohio 3 Ontario 1

 Kansas 1 Oklahoma 1 London (1) 1

-Louisiana 1 Oregon 2
+Louisiana 1 Oregon 1

-Maryland 1 Pennsylvania 2 Total 86
+Maryland 1 Pennsylvania 2 Total 83

-(1) The London location is a Waterworks showroom.
+(1) The London retail location is a Waterworks showroom.

-We continually analyze opportunities to selectively consolidate stores in connection with openings of our Design Galleries or close stores that have been under-performing or are no longer consistent with our brand positioning.
-In many cases, we continue to operate a store until its lease has expired in order to effect the closure in a cost-efficient manner.
+We continually analyze opportunities to selectively consolidate retail locations in connection with openings of our Design Galleries or close retail locations that have been under-performing or are no longer consistent with our brand positioning.
+In many cases, we continue to operate a retail location until its lease has expired in order to effect the closure in a cost-efficient manner.